hannaj5/grenadadup2/README.md

 # Usage

 When starting a new Cloud 9 Rails project, just add ```git@github.com:olendorf/rails_starter.git``` in the **Clone from Git or Mercurial URL ** box.

+**NOTE: ** This will mean your README has this documentation.
+So delete this text and add your own.